green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

       the front-end send requests to the backend using HTTP requests , in our project using fetch
       and can then change the components shown to the user using the data received from the backend

     Back-End :
       The backend is the server that recieves request from the frontend and respond by connecting to the database
       getting data / sending data / updating previous data / or deleting data
       the backend in our project is made of 3 layers :
-      1 - the controller layer :
+       - the controller layer :
-        a - the end points
+         - the end points
-        b - passing user input data to service layer
+         - passing user input data to service layer
-      2 - the service layer :
+       - the service layer :
-        a - The middleware between controller and repository.
+         - The middleware between controller and repository.
-        b - Gather data from controller.
+         - Gather data from controller.
-        c - performs validation and business logic.
+         - performs validation and business logic.
-        d - Calling repositories for data manipulation
+         - Calling repositories for data manipulation
-      3 - the repository layer :
+       - the repository layer :
-        a - getting request from service layer
+         - getting request from service layer
-        b - performing DB operations ( CRUD : Create, Read, Update, Delete )
+         - performing DB operations ( CRUD : Create, Read, Update, Delete )

     Database :
-        storage and organization of data is done in the database, data is seperated into several tables
+      - storage and organization of data is done in the database, data is seperated into several tables
-        tables can have different type of connections from 1:1 , 1:n , n:n
+      - tables can have different type of connections from 1:1 , 1:n , n:n

 - Able to demonstrate the flow of data through a feature of the project